 Propagates and distributes new and rare succulents to collectors, nurseries and institutions for further research.
 Available by mail-order only, an annual offering appears in each March-April issue of the Cactus and Succulent Journal and on this site.

-Index of, and ordering information for the International Succulent Introductions Schick hybrids
+Index and ordering information for the International Succulent Introductions Schick hybrids

 Follow The Huntington's urban agricultural project in the Ranch Blog.

 Exhibit recipes from the Plants are Up to Something exhibition at the Rose Hills Foundation Conservatory for Botanical Science

 Authored by the Marge and Sherm Telleen Director of the Botanical Gardens, Jim Folsom, The Plant Trivia Timeline provides world history from the viewpoint of a botanist.